cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-reintroduction.md

 ### About this Procedure

 This procedure is used as a step of larger regular maintenance procedures or as an emergency procedure to resolve an operational issue.
+This document assumes that there are no unavailable ranges when node(s) that are down.
 Examples of regular on-line maintenance procedures relying on the reintroduction of nodes after a region or AZ outage.
 This procedure may be used for emergency repairs, for example to swap a cluster node that suffered an underlying *hardware failure*.